 - 91 first page search rankings in less than five months!
 (DemandJump)

-Believe us–it’s time to take the guesswork out of your SEO strategy and start winning SERPs through pillar based marketing.
-Sign up for a free account to get started doing it yourself, or enroll in DemandJump University to learn our methods and achieve wins even faster.
+Believe us–it’s time to take the guesswork out of your SEO strategy and start winning SERPs through pillar-based marketing.
+Sign up for a free account to get started doing it yourself, or join DemandJump University to learn our methods and achieve wins even faster.
 However you need us to help, we are here for you!